topbitdu/wechat-core/ROADMAP.md

 1. Logo wrapper class

 ## v1.0
-1. Removed the depreated classes and methods.
+1. Removed the depreated classes and methods